provenance-io/walletconnect-js/README.md

 ## Web App
 This package comes bundled with a full React demo that you can run locally to test out the various features of walletconnect-js.
 To see how to initiate and run the webDemo, look through the [webDemo README.md](./webDemo/README.md)

+  * Quick Start:
+    1) Run `npm i`, followed by `npm run start`.
+This will start a localhost server with live updates

 ## Status